0xMH/crunchyrollchecker/README.md

 	BeautifulSoup:
 	pip install beautifulsoup4

+	* **Node.js** is required for (safe) Javascript execution.
+    * Your computer or server may already have it (check with `node -v`).
+If not, you can install it with `apt-get install nodejs` on Ubuntu and Debian.
+Otherwise, please read [Node's installation instructions](https://nodejs.org/en/download/package-manager/).

 ---
 ### **Windows Executable**
 CrunchyrollChecker is also avaliable as a Windows executable, so you don't need to install Python or any one of the dependencies.